-This pen is a very inexpensive yet effective way to maximise your bullet journaling efficiency.
+This pen is a very inexpensive yet effective way to maximize your bullet journaling efficiency.
 While other pens may be more precise, this gives you superior comfort while writing and jotting things down.
-Also, the tactile, somewhat antique feel of a fountain pen is unmatchable by the ironically heavier ball point pens.
+Also, the tactile, somewhat antique feel of a fountain pen is unmatchable by the ironically heavier ballpoint pens.
 The pen ships with a squeeze guard and a black cartridge.

 For those new to fountain pens, the pen ships with a small guide on how to refill.
-It’s finished with a high quality stainless steel nib, and with the accent ring, adds to the “retro” feel of the pen.
-The quality is top-notch, however there is some extra care required to not allow ink to spill.
+It’s finished with a high-quality stainless steel nib, and the accent ring adds to the “retro” feel of the pen.
+The quality is top-notch, however, there is some extra care required to not allow ink to spill.
 Blemishes are uncommon as well.
 It makes for a sophisticated and elegant writing tool.

 - 4 Pack of Black Ink Pens

 This pen has been around forever.
 What makes them the de facto choice for so many is the ink, the body style, and the bold impact they leave on the paper.
 The black ink is felt-tip but doesn’t have any of the smudging and random stray ink patterns that they make.
 It’s versatile enough for use in post-it notes, flashcards, and entries in your bullet journal.

 An effortless overall experience, precise and high-quality legible ink, as well as a comfortable build that ensures use that your hands enjoy rather than resist, are what define this pen.
 Further, if you’re concerned about safety, you should know that this pen has been certified as non-toxic by the AP.
 A fulfilling, effortless, high-quality writing experience is guaranteed.

 - The tip is very versatile, can be used for drawing layouts as well as multiple journal entries